vishalbelsare/PECas/doc/examples.rst

 Parameter estimation for a model race car
 -----------------------------------------

 The aim of the application ``2d_vehicle.py`` is to estimate the unknown parameters of a 2D race car model for experimentally received measurement data [#f3]_.
-The race car and the interpretation of the model states are shown in the figure below.
+The race car and the interpretation of the model states are shown in the figure below [#f4]_.

 .. figure:: rc.png
     :scale: 60%
     :align: center

-    Figure: Depiction of the race car showing the models states [#f4]_
+    Figure: Depiction of the race car showing the models states

 The 2D model of the race car is an ODE of the form :math:`\dot{x} = f(x,u,p)`, given by